Satisfactory Academic Progress Policy

 - Change of academic program will be considered on a case by case basis.

-Appeal Denied Students whose appeals are denied may regain eligibility by meeting the SAP standards for (2) consecutive academic semesters, without financial aid, and enrolling in at least six units each semester.
+Students whose appeals are denied may regain eligibility by meeting the SAP standards (2.0 cumulative GPA, completing 67% of attempted units and not exceeding 90 attempted units) for (2) consecutive academic semesters, without financial aid, and enrolling in at least six units each semester.